-There are four main offshore international trusts that offer maximum security in the world of asset protection.
-Belize International Trust is generally regarded as the second best trust just after Cook Islands, though unlike the Cook Islands, a Belize trust can be had at a fraction of the price.
+There are four main popular offshore truststhat offer maximum security in the world of asset protection.
+Belize International Trust is generally regarded as the second-best trust just after the Cook Islands, though unlike the Cook Islands, a Belize trust can be had at a fraction of the price.

 Belize International Trust Law is built upon the Guernsey Trusts Law of 1989 with some innovations that came through several Amendments.
 The trust laws in Belize are a strong and flexible set of asset protection legislation that has made it one of the worlds best offshore trust formation jurisdictions.

 A Belize Trust has ever been compromised.
 If peace of mind is what you seek, then a Belize Trust paired with an IBC creates an unbreakable legal and financial vehicle that will surely allow you to sleep at night.

 A trust provides a great form of protection for your assets against wrongful seizure from creditors or the government, especially for those living in politically fragile countries or where exchange controls are heavily regulated.

 To maximize the benefits of a Belize Trust, creating an IBC gives you an added layer of flexibility.
 While the IBC is held by the trust, the trustee (being an international entity or person, preferably located in Belize) holds the title, while (you) the manager of IBC are able to have legal control over the IBC and the authority of any bank accounts that might be affiliated, in such a way that you have control of your assets, with provisions made, in under times of duress that a trustee manages and protects the trusts assets.